Capture Timing-Attention of Events in Clinical Time Series: Experiments

-LITT is not specifically designed for survival analysis outcomes.
-However, its predicted event timings can be used to derive a C-index for evaluation, although it does not produce a traditional survival curve.
-We compare LITT against several state-of-the-art deep survival analysis methods from the literature: DeepHit \cite{lee2018deephit}, DeepSurv \cite{katzman2018deepsurv}, SurvTrace \cite{wang2022survtrace}, and Deep Survival Machine \cite{nagpal2021deep}.
-We also include the classic Cox proportional hazards (CPH) model and random survival forest (RSF) as baseline methods.
+For survival analysis, the C-index is derived from LITT's predicted event timings for evaluation.
+We compare LITT against several state-of-the-art deep survival analysis methods: DeepHit \cite{lee2018deephit}, DeepSurv \cite{katzman2018deepsurv}, SurvTrace \cite{wang2022survtrace}, and Deep Survival Machine (DSM) \cite{nagpal2021deep}.
+Additionally, the Cox proportional hazards (CPH) model and random survival forest (RSF) are included as classical baselines.

-For fair comparison, all models are evaluated using the 50\% survival probability threshold.
-As shown in Table \ref{tab}, LITT without activation of the time-scaling coefficients ($ \gamma $) achieves competitive results, although it is not consistently the top performer across all methods.
+For comparability, all models are evaluated at the 50\% survival probability threshold.
+As shown in Table \ref{tab}, the ablated LITT variant — with individual-level time-scaling coefficients $\gamma$ zeroed out — achieves competitive results across methods, though performance varies by dataset and is not consistently the highest.